USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 However, to use CMAQ in a production environment where multiple iterations of the model will be executed for different spatial domains and/or emissions control strategies, either a cluster of multiprocessor PCs on a high-end network or an expandable rack-mounted Linux server is recommended.

-For example, the CMAQ team at the EPA uses a Dell cluster named Atmos.
-The cluster consists of 32 Dell PowerEdge C6320 servers, with a total of 256 processors, EDR infiniband interconnect and runs on Red Hat Enterprise Linux 7 operating system
+For example, the CMAQ team at the EPA uses a Dell cluster.
+The cluster consists 128 nodes and each node contains two Intel Xeon E5-2697A v4 16-core processors (with a total of 4096 processors), 256 GB memory (8 GB/core), EDR infiniband interconnect and runs on Red Hat Enterprise Linux 7 operating system

 ## 3.2 Software Requirements
 **>>Comment<<** Do we want to also recommend a compiler (intel) for speed?